Qinka/SimulationWhell/README.md

 You should get this repo's source, manage to complie it, install it ,and finally use it as we want.

 And [here](https://github.com/SSSTA/SimulationWhell/wiki) is the wiki.

+---

+## Tasks

+What you have to do are the following tasks.

+1. Build this library
+1.